Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 The society doesn't understand all of this things, maybe the 4 freedoms are more easy to accept but the commitment on something that is from the IT world is very strange.
 We need to help the society to understand why this commitment is important, like the civic hacking or other reality that in the IT world act to improve the quality of life using the technology.

 ![The real story](images/2/open-source-developers.jpg)

+Another way to see this topic is leave everything better as you found it originally.

 The first interaction of an user is an opportunity to get a new contributor, so as community manager, maintainers, contributors etc is important that we offer the best experience, the best gratification we can give but also the best value both the parties can get from this action.
 In this book we will see a lot of suggestions, ideas and process to achieve it starting from the... reporting!